elastacloud/mbrace-on-brisk-starter/README.md

   ![pic4c](https://cloud.githubusercontent.com/assets/7204669/6285357/b55bcf4c-b8f2-11e4-905c-b782ae7b9c6a.png)

-6. You can fetch the connection string details directly from within Brisk by viewing the cluster details, Connections tab.
+5. Fetch the connection string details directly from within Brisk by viewing the cluster details, Connections tab.
 These will be needed in the next step.

-7. Open Visual Studio, reset F# Interactive, enter the connection strings into the starter script:
+6. Open Visual Studio, reset F# Interactive, enter the connection strings into the starter script:

     ```fsharp
     let config =